 In addition to the data presented, the relative concentrations of the various molecules are largely consistent the data presented by Faupel et al. [9] in the vast majority of cases.
 However, since the experimental data was normalised against DNA weight rather than total protein or cell volume it was not possible to compare absolute values and this data is not presented.
 Furthermore, the relative concentrations of the various metabolic intermediates are consistent with the data published by Saggerson et al. [10].
 However, since this data is for adipose tissue, the comparisons are also not presented.

-Glycogen Synthesis after a mixed meal
+Glycogen Synthesis After a Mixed Meal

-Figure 1: The simulated concentrations of (a) glucose, (b) FFA and (c) glycogen concentrations after input of a mixed meal in which 62% of the energy comes from carbohydrate and 38% from lipid compared with experimental data from Taylor et al. [6].
+Fig 1.
+The simulated concentrations of (a) glucose, (b) FFA and (c) glycogen concentrations after input of a mixed meal in which 62% of the energy comes from carbohydrate and 38% from lipid compared with experimental data from Taylor et al. [6].
 Experimental data approximated from the graphs provided using image J. The error bars on the experimental data are the SD based on the SEM provided.

 In addition to providing realistic values for average concentrations, the model outputs must also match experimental data for the changes in plasma and hepatic concentrations under conditions of known intake.
 The liver is the major tissue responsible for the storage of glucose as glycogen.
 Therefore, the model must give reasonable values for the change in glycogen storage, along with plasma glucose and FFA concentrations under conditions in which known quantities of glucose and fat are consumed.
-The simulated data were compared with experimental data published by Taylor et al. [6] for glucose, FFA and glycogen concentrations after intake of a mixed meal in which 62% of the energy comes from carbohydrate and 38% from lipid (neglecting the protein content of the meal provided experimentally) [6] (figure 2.5).
+The simulated data were compared with experimental data published by Taylor et al. [6] for glucose, FFA and glycogen concentrations after intake of a mixed meal in which 62% of the energy comes from carbohydrate and 38% from lipid (neglecting the protein content of the meal provided experimentally) [6] (Fig 1).
 Since the exact rates at which glucose and FFAs enter the blood stream are unknown, inputs with an initial spike followed by a slow linear decrease were used.
 The average differences between the simulated and measured glucose and FFA curves over the first 5 hours (excluding t=0) are 0.3 standard deviations (420µM) and 0.51 standard deviations (34µM) respectively.
 After 6 hours, the simulated glucose concentration falls to a slightly lower baseline value than the experimental data, whilst the simulated increase in FFA concentration is delayed relative to the experimental data.
 However, in both cases the simulated data remain within one standard deviation of the experimental data, and the shape of the simulated curves remains consistent with the experimental data.

 The simulated average glycogen concentration remains on average 0.1 standard deviations from the experimentally measured mean concentrations for the first 6 hours after the mixed meal.
 This shows that the model is able to accurately represent the storage of glucose as glycogen after intake of a mixed meal.
 After 6 hours, the fall in glycogen concentration is larger in the experimental data than in the simulated data, but the difference between the two curves remains well within one standard deviation.
 Over a period of longer than 6 hours, numerous factors may explain the more rapid fall in the experimental curve compared with the model simulations.
 For example, the model does not account for any variation in the activity of the patient and energy is consumed at a roughly constant rate (dependent only on plasma concentrations of hormones, FFA and glucose).